rubys/bootstrap/bylaws.md

 ### Section 10.1 - Transactions with Interested Parties

-No contract or transaction between the JS Foundation and one or more of its Directors or Officers, or between the JS Foundation and any other corporation, partnership, association, or other organization in which one or more of its directors or officers are directors or officers, or have a financial interest, shall be void or voidable solely for this reason, or solely because such Director or Officer (or other director or officer) is present at or participates in the meeting of the Board or Board Committee which authorizes the
+No contract or transaction between the $FOUNDATION and one or more of its Directors or Officers, or between the $FOUNDATION and any other corporation, partnership, association, or other organization in which one or more of its directors or officers are directors or officers, or have a financial interest, shall be void or voidable solely for this reason, or solely because such Director or Officer (or other director or officer) is present at or participates in the meeting of the Board or Board Committee which authorizes the